 - Twelve (12) months from the date of importation of the oldest entry summary flagged.

-- Twenty-one (21) months of the date of the oldest entry summary flagged.
+- Twenty-one (21) months from the date of entry summary of the oldest entry summary flagged.

 No extensions will be allowed on the deadlines for filing Reconciliations.